University Library Gift Policy

 Once a gift has been received, the material is owned by the University Library.
 The library reserves the right to determine their retention, location, cataloging treatment, and other considerations related to their use or disposition.

-Under normal circumstances, the library does not accept textbooks, sets of general encyclopedias, photocopied items, damaged or marked up items, and periodicals not needed to fill gaps in the collection.
+The library does not accept textbooks, sets of general encyclopedias, photocopied items, damaged or marked up items, and magazines or journals.

 The University Librarian is the final authority of the acceptance and disposition of gifts.

-If you are considering a gift, please contact University Librarian John Tombarge at (540) 458-8134.
+Monetary Donations: Any gift of money should be directed to University Librarian Prof. John Tombarge at (540) 458-8134.
 He will work with you to select subject designations (if any) and the wording of the gift plate.
-In addition, Mr. Tombarge will contact the University’s Development Office, which will prepare an acknowledgment and receipt of gift, and credit the gift to the University Library’s account.
+In addition, Prof. Tombarge will contact the University’s Development Office, which will prepare an acknowledgment and receipt of gift, and credit the gift to the University Library’s account.